Rebecca Rusch

-Rebecca Rusch is an American endurance professional athlete, seven-time World Champion, author, entrepreneur, Emmy Award winner, and motivational speaker.
+Rebecca Rusch (born August 25, 1968) is an American endurance professional athlete, seven-time World Champion, author, entrepreneur, Emmy Award winner, and motivational speaker.
 Rusch's career has spanned adventure sports including rock climbing, adventure racing, whitewater rafting, cross-country skiing and mountain biking.

 Rusch was nominated to the Mountain Bike Hall of Fame in 2019 as well as the inaugural class of the Gravel Cycling Hall of Fame in 2022, and owns seven World Championship titles in multiple sport disciplines.
 Rusch was a member of the US National Whitewater Rafting Team as well as several international adventure racing teams, participating in the Eco Challenge (1997–2002), Primal Quest (2002–2006) and Raid Gauloises (2000, 2002, 2003) series.
 Since 2013, she has hosted a gravel bike race in Idaho to raise money for charity.

 Personal life

 Rusch was born August 25, 1968, in Aguadilla, Puerto Rico to Stephen Rusch and Judy Tomlinson Rusch.
 Her father, a US Air Force F-4 pilot, was shot down during combat in the Vietnam War in 1972 when Rusch was 3 years old.
 She has an older sister, USAF Major Gen. Sharon Bannister.
 Rusch attended college at the University of Illinois at Urbana-Champaign where she studied business marketing.

 In September 2014, Rusch married Greg Martin, an engineer firefighter for the Ketchum fire department and accomplished mountain biker and outdoorsman.
 They live in Ketchum, Idaho.